andijakl/universal-beacon/README.md

 ## Version History

+### 3.0.0 - August 2017, coming soon!
+* Port from UWP to .NET Standard 1.3, for cross platform compatibility to Windows, Linux, Mac and Xamarin (iOS, Android)
+* Library split into core .NET Standard library, plus platform extension libraries for Android and UWP
+* New Xamarin example app for Android and UWP
+* Some code changes needed to update from the previous to this version!
+* New collaborator: Chris Tacke, https://github.com/ctacke

 ### 2.0.0 - April 2017
 * Add support for beacons comparable to iBeacons (contribution from kobush, https://github.com/andijakl/universal-beacon/pull/4)
 * Make Eddystone URLs clickable